Dr Suzanne Brown

 - Guilt, shame, and self-criticism

 - Identity, including sexual and gender diversity using intersectionality frameworks

 - Post-traumatic stress including sexual abuse, domestic abuse, refugee experiences and survivorship

 - Physical symptoms with no adequate medical explanation

 ISTDP is an ambitious therapy, aiming for more than symptom reduction, instead, enabling you to achieve freedom from your distress and get to the root of the difficulties.
-This approach requires a therapist that is highly engaged, present and attuned moment-to-moment in therapy.
+This approach requires a therapist that is highly engaged, present and attuned throughout the therapy session.
 Immediate and focused feedback is given as resistance and blocks to achieving your goals emerge.
 You will be supported with compassion, respect and a commitment to encourage you to work within your capacity to achieve the changes you want as quickly as possible.

 Background to the model